Mumbai-based Prime Focus to raise $35M from StanChart Bank through NCDs

 (Edited by Sanghamitra Mandal)

-Prime Focus Ltd. is engaged in providing integrated media services.
-It offers visual effects, creative 3 dimensional conversion, animation, video, audio post-production, digital content management and distribution, digital intermediate, versioning, adaptation and equipment rental.
-The firm caters to film, broadcast, commercials, internet and media industries.
+Prime Focus Ltd. is a integrated media services provider.
+It offers visual effects, creative 3-dimensional conversion, animation, video, audio post-production, digital content management and distribution, digital intermediate, versioning, adaptation, and equipment rental.
+The firm also provides Technology Product and Services (including clear media enterprise resource planning and cloud media services) caters to film, broadcast, commercials, internet and media industries.
 The company was founded in 1997 and is based in Mumbai, Maharashtra.

 - StanChart PE buys 9.7% more in Prime Focus from Reliance